NAPS Pension Scheme

 3 year link:

 The transitional option within NAPS, known as the '3 year link', came to an end for many on the 31st March 2021.
 Beyond this point, NAPS benefits will simply rise in line with CPI, capped at 5% up to an individual's respective 'Normal Retirement Age(s)'.
-For some individuals, getting a promotion before December 2023 will still provide a large uplift in pension benefits via the transitional link.
-These rules, and the passing of March 2021, provide opportunity to reflect on how your personal benefits will now increase moving forwards, and to access what level of income you could achieve in retirement via your NAPS pension.
+For some individuals, getting a promotion before December 2023 will still have provided a large uplift in pension benefits via the transitional link.
+These rules, and the passing of December 2023, provide opportunity to reflect on how your personal benefits will now increase moving forwards, and to access what level of income you could achieve in retirement via your NAPS pension.

 BAPP: